 You work with an InnoDB ReplicaSet in much the same way as you would work with an InnoDB Cluster.
 For example as seen in Adding Instances to a ReplicaSet, you assign a ReplicaSet object to a variable and call operations that administer the ReplicaSet, such as ReplicaSet.addInstance() to add instances, which is the equivalent of Cluster.addInstance() in InnoDB Cluster.
-Thus, much of the documentation at Section 7.5, "Working with InnoDB Cluster" also applies to InnoDB ReplicaSet.
+Thus, much of the documentation at Section 7.9, "Modifying or Dissolving an InnoDB Cluster" also applies to InnoDB ReplicaSet.
 The following operations are supported by ReplicaSet objects: